-Overley Hall School adopts the Gatsby Charitable FoundationTrust's Benchmarks to develop and improve the careers programme.
+Overley Hall School adopts the Gatsby Charitable Foundation Trust's Benchmarks to develop and improve the careers programme.
 Using the SEND Toolkit produced by the Careers and Enterprise Company, the eight Benchmarks are interpreted in a way to reflect the needs of our students who have a range of complex needs.
 All the Benchmarks are important, however we put an emphasis on students gaining experiences of the workplace as these create greater barriers.
 The Benchmarks are as follows:-

-A stable careers programme

-Learning from career and labour market

-Linking curriculum learning to careers

-Encounters with employers and employees

-Experiences of workplaces

-Encounters with further and higher education

-Personal guidance
+A stable careers programme, learning from career and labour market information, assessing the needs of each student, linking curriculum learning to careers, encounters with employers and employees, experiences of workplaces, encounters with further and higher education and personal guidance.